Web-Dev-Collaborative/UsefulResourceRepo2.0/_COURSES/curriculum/challenges/chinese/06-quality-assurance/advanced-node-and-express/registration-of-new-users.md

     assert.match(
       data,
       /Profile/gi,
-      'Login should work if previous test was done successfully and redirect successfully to the profile.'
+      "Login should work if previous test was done successfully and redirect successfully to the profile."
     );
     assert.match(
       data,
-      new RegExp(user, 'g'),
+      new RegExp(user, "g"),
-      'The profile should properly display the welcome to the user logged in' );
+      "The profile should properly display the welcome to the user logged in" );
   }
 };